pmcelhaney/counterfact/README.md

 yarn
 yarn test
 yarn build
-node dist/trial.js
+node demo/index.js
 ```

-Then open http://localhost:3000/hello and prepare to be underwhelmed.
+Then open http://localhost:3100/hello/world and prepare to be underwhelmed.
+(See [./demo/README.md](./demo/README.md) for more.)

 ## Features